vincenzopalazzo/albert/README.md

   <img src="./docs/icons/icon-512.png" width="300" height="300" />

   <p>
-    <strong> Rust Transpiler that converts a Data Mode like JSON/YAML to source code like Go, C++, but also graphql or protocol buffer </strong>
+    <strong> Rust Transpiler that converts a Data Mode like JSON/YAML to source code like Go, C++, but also Graphql </strong>
   </p>

   <p>